This website uses cookies

 1.4.
 Limit External Resources

-An external resource is simply a script, a style sheet, a font that is not on your WooCommerce server.
+An external resource is simply a script, a style sheet, or a font that is not on your WooCommerce server.
 Even Google Analytics is an external resource!

 It is important to limit the number of external resources to the minimum because you cannot optimize every resource.
 In almost all cases, these external resources slow down your store.
 A good way of minimizing the dependency is to use credible sources, such as Google Fonts that take care of all font-related issues.